Skip to main content

 Who are Ecologists?

-Ecologists study these relationships among organisms and habitats of many different sizes, ranging from the study of microscopic bacteria growing in a fish tank, to the complex interactions between the thousands of plant, animal, and other communities found in a desert.
+Ecologists study the relationships among organisms and habitats of many different sizes, ranging from the study of microscopic bacteria growing in a fish tank, to the more complex interactions between the thousands of plant, animal, and other communities found in a desert.

 Ecologists also study many kinds of environments.
 For example, ecologists may study microbes living in the soil under your feet or animals and plants in a rain forest or the ocean.